SS Traffic (1911): Background and construction

 Led by Thomas Andrews, the designers of Harland & Wolff designed the two tenders as miniature liners.
 Thus the Traffic was provided with a chamois-coloured funnel adorned with a black cuff, like all the ships of White Star Line.
 Her superstructure was white and the vessel had two decks that could accommodate around 1,000 people.
 Electric conveyors for loading mail and luggage were placed at her bow and stern.
 Finally, her hull was black and her keel was red.
-The interior facilities were comfortable and neat, the idea being that passengers should not perceive the crossing onboard the Nomadic and the Traffic as a simple ferrying, but rather as the start of a journey.
+The interior facilities were comfortable and neat, the idea being that passengers should not perceive the crossing on board the Nomadic and the Traffic as a simple ferrying, but rather as the start of a journey.